 Peter routinely advises insolvency practitioners and financial institutions.
 He also advises mental health committees, and has experience in handling private client work.
 Peter also has experience in professional negligence claims, shareholder disputes and other high-value claims.

-Peter spent six months on secondment to the APAC & MENA Litigation and Investigations team at Credit Suisse, where he handled regulatory requests, led internal investigations and managed civil litigation matters across various Asia Pacific jurisdictions, working with internal stakeholders and external counsel.
+Peter spent six months on secondment to the APAC & MENA Litigation and Investigations team at Credit Suisse, where he handled regulatory requests, led internal investigations and managed civil litigation across various Asia Pacific jurisdictions, working with internal stakeholders and external counsel.

-Peter's recent experience include:
+Peter's recent experience includes:

-- advising SpeedCast on the Hong Kong aspects of their high-profile cross-border restructuring and recapitalisation.
+- advising SpeedCast on the Hong Kong aspects of their high-profile cross-border restructuring and recapitalisation

-- advising liquidators of Lehman Brothers Asia entities for a reduction in the ad valorem fees payable to the Hong Kong Official Receiver.
+- advising liquidators of Lehman Brothers Asia entities for a reduction in the ad valorem fees payable to the Hong Kong Official Receiver

-- advising mental health committees appointed under Part II of the Mental Health Ordinance, including acting in contested statutory will proceedings in the Hong Kong High Court.
+- advising mental health committees appointed under Part II of the Mental Health Ordinance, including acting in contested statutory will proceedings in the Hong Kong High Court

-- advising a corporate shareholder and an ex-director of a Hong Kong listco in defending a Hong Kong High Court action for dishonest assistance and conspiracy to defraud, as part of a complex and long-running boardroom dispute.
+- advising a corporate shareholder and an ex-director of a Hong Kong listco in defending a Hong Kong High Court action for dishonest assistance and conspiracy to defraud, as part of a complex and long-running boardroom dispute

-- advising a leading global law firm in its defence of a professional negligence claim, leading to a successful mediation and settlement.
+- advising a leading global law firm in its defence of a professional negligence claim, leading to a successful mediation and settlement

 - advising banks and financial institutions on dealing with injunctions and third-party document requests/orders for production, including those with cross-border elements.

 Peter was admitted as a solicitor in Hong Kong in 2015.
 Prior to that, he trained with Herbert Smith Freehills and was seconded to the firm's Beijing and London offices.
 Peter read law at the University of Hong Kong.